CurlFest Returns After Two Year Hiatus

 Fast forward to 2019, I was interning for the Curly Girl Collective and I got to witness first hand how the five founders: Tracey Coleman, Melody Henderson, Gia Lowe, Simone Mair, and Charisse Higgins were able to bring this event to life.
 Under Higgins’s leadership, I was able to learn about how they grew the Curly Girl Collective community and what goes into marketing the brand worldwide.

 Despite the pandemic isolating us more than ever, the strength of the Curly Girl Collective community survived and thrived — they continued to speak on topics beyond hair and create experiences that bring Black folks together.
-Unbothered spoke with co-founder Charisse Higgins about the return of CurlFest Roller Set skate party, the importance of continuing the moment of joy in the Black community, and how her hair journey evolved as a naturalista.
+Unbothered spoke with co-founder Charisse Higgins about the return of CURLFEST Roller Set skate and dance party, the importance of continuing the moment of joy in the Black community, and how her hair journey evolved as a naturalista.

-Unbothered: Can you share what it means to you that CurlFest has made such an impact on the Black natural hair community?
+Unbothered: Can you share what it means to you that CURLFEST has made such an impact on the Black natural hair community?

 Charisse Higgins: The way we started really humbles me.
 We started from an email thread because one of our good friends did a big chop and we came together as a form of resource.
 That commonality grew into a sisterhood and as time went on from us talking to each other all day long.
 We wanted to have more of these experiences or to provide these types of experiences for more people outside of our friends circle.
-The essence of CurlFest is still sisterhood but we've been able to expand to Black men, boys and girls, and our grandparents.
+The essence of CURLFEST is still sisterhood but we've been able to expand to Black men, boys and girls, and our grandparents.
 It also makes me understand how important this work is because of how beautiful we feel inside and out, especially when we're not given spaces to feel that way.

 Advertisement